rdegges/pycall/docs/usage.rst

 Preparation
 -----------

-The rest of this guide assumes you have the following things ready and working:
+The rest of this guide assumes you have the following:

-1. Your Asterisk server should be up and running.
+1. A working Asterisk server.

-2. You should have some sort of PSTN (public switch telephone network) connectivity configured and ready to go.
+2. Some sort of PSTN (public switch telephone network) connectivity.
     Regardless of what sort of PSTN connection you have (SIP / DAHDI / ZAPTEL / ISDN / etc.), as long as you can make calls, you're fine.

 For simplicity's sake, I'm going to assume for the rest of this guide that you have a SIP trunk named `flowroute` defined.